 Will book publishing follow the path of the music and movie industries?

-Next consider the progression of video.
-With video there were Beta tapes, VHS tapes, video disks, DVD, and Blue Ray.
+Next, consider the progression of the video.
+With video, there were Beta tapes, VHS tapes, video disks, DVD, and Blue Ray.

-Both show a user progression of format and consumption to the digital realm.
-One might conclude, therefore, that printed word will give way to the digital word, that print books will cede to digital books, be it e-books or audio.
+Music and video both show a user progression of format and consumption to the digital realm.
+One might conclude, therefore, that printed word will give way to the digital world that print books will cede to digital books, be it e-books or audio.

 True, e-readers may one day dominate the reading public’s preference, but just as there will always be demand for concerts and theater, so too for the printed word.
 The key for authors and publishers is to embrace both options, not pick sides.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!